fullerar/ManufacturingLines/README.md

 Usage notes:
-- In Terminal, cd into the correct directory and run:
+- In Terminal, cd into the correct directory and perform the following in order:
   - To compile all files:
     - make
   - To start the program:
     - ./driver
+- NOTE:
-- NOTE that the default starting state is ACCEPTING
+  - The default starting state is ACCEPTING
+  - Certain states will only respond to certain keys.
+The machine will not change state if a key is entered out of order.
+The possible keys to be entered for each state are as follows:
+    - ACCEPTING => O
+    - PROCESSING => V,I
+    - MANUFACTURING => C,F
+    - SHIPPING => R,L
+    - You may enter X at any time
 - 'X' => exits the driver
 - 'O' => tells the machine that an order has been recieved.
-State switches to PROCESSING.
+State switches to PROCESSING and now waits for either a valid or invalid payment.
-- 'V' => tells
+- 'I' => tells the machine that an invalid payment has been recieved.
+The state remains in PROCESSING until either a valid payment is given or 3 invalid attempts are given.
+Upon the latter, the state is returned to ACCEPTING and you must start over.
+- 'V' => tells the machine that a valid payment has been recieved.
+State switches to MANUFACTURING and now waits for confirmation that the manufacturing was either completed or failed.
+- 'F' => tells the machine that the manufacturing lines failed to produce the product.
+State returns to ACCEPTING and you must start over.
+- 'C' => tells the machine that the manufacturing lines completed the product.
+State switches to SHIPPING and waits for either confirmation that the customer received the product, or that it was lost in transit.
+- 'L' => tells the machine that the product was lost in transit.
+State returns to ACCEPTING and you must start over.
+- 'R' => tells the machine that the product was delivered to the customer.
+State returns to ACCEPTING and waits for a new order.